vasiapol/Kubernetes_Jenkins/Readme.md

-# How to Set Up Scalable Jenkins on a Kubernetes Cluster.
+# Scalable Jenkins on a Kubernetes Cluster.